-If you score sufficiently at shortlisting stage then you will be invited to attend an assessment centre which will be held w/c 25th November 2019.
+If you score sufficiently at shortlisting stage then you will be invited to attend an assessment centre.

 The assessment centre will comprise of a series of technical tests which are proposed to identify your attention to detail, ability to remain calm under pressure and effective communication skills.
 They are also designed to identify your literacy and numeracy abilities which are essential for this role.

 - Practical – Radio and Telephony script based test